 B29 - Grid reference SP015826

 Barnes Hill is still in use as a streetname and is named after John Barnes, a master brickmaker who lived at Blakenell Corner.
-The Census recorded 11 households at Blakenell Corner in 1851.
+The 1851 Census recorded 11 households at Blakenell Corner.
 The name may be medieval meaning 'Blecca's/ Blaca's nook' or 'black nook.'

 John T Smith contacted this site with information that his father's birth certificate in 1905 records the name as Blackmore Corner.
 His father was born in a cottage on the corner of Alwold Rd and Barnes Hill.
 The more element is a medieval term for marshy ground, here referring to the valley of Bournbrook which flows through Woodgate Valley and across Harborne golf course.